The Great Dictator

-The Great Dictator is a 1940 American anti-war political satire black comedy film written, directed, produced, scored by, and starring British comedian Charlie Chaplin, following the tradition of many of his other films.
-Having been the only Hollywood filmmaker to continue to make silent films well into the period of sound films, Chaplin made this his first true sound film.
+The Great Dictator is a 1940 American political satire black comedy film written, directed, produced by, and starring Charlie Chaplin.
+Having been the only major Hollywood filmmaker to continue to make silent films well into the period of sound films, Chaplin made this his first true sound film.

-Chaplin's film advanced a stirring condemnation of Adolf Hitler, Benito Mussolini, fascism, antisemitism, and the Nazis.
-At the time of its first release, the United States was still formally at peace with Nazi Germany and neutral during what were the early days of World War II.
+Chaplin's film advanced a stirring condemnation of the German and Italian dictators Adolf Hitler and Benito Mussolini, as well as fascism, antisemitism, and Nazism.
+At the time of its first release, the United States was still at peace with Nazi Germany and neutral during what were the early days of World War II.
 Chaplin plays both leading roles: a ruthless fascist dictator and a persecuted Jewish barber.